Mew463/esp32-caliper/README.md

 # Summary
 This project took like 40 hours and 3 revisions of pcbs.
 If you really want a bluetooth caliper just buy one premade, it'll save you a lot of headache.
 Otherwise this is a fun intro-to-embedded project.
-ESP32C Caliper took me like 40 hrs and 3 revisions of pcbs.

 [Premade bluetooth calipers](https://www.amazon.com/iGaging-Electronic-Absolute-Bluetooth-Connectivity/dp/B0716B8Q99/ref=sr_1_3?crid=NPXC9LKMF29V&keywords=bluetooth+caliper&qid=1678232538&s=hi&sprefix=bluetooth+calip%2Ctools%2C187&sr=1-3)